civboot/civlua/smol/README.md

-# Compression algorithms in Lua
+# Smol: compression algorithms in Lua
+Small is a collection of public domain compression algorithms written in pure Lua.

 ## LZW
 LZW is a fantastically simple compression algorithm.
+Basically the encoder builds a dictionary of codes mapped to words it has seen one character at a time.
+The decoder uses the same process to build the dictionary from the codes emitted.

-A high level description is
+A high level architecture is:
-simply:

-1. start with a dict of all possible char -> code, where code=byte(char)
+1. start with a dict of all possible byte values (0-0xFF)
 2. set word=''
-3. walk the input bytes `b`.
-Keep building `word = word..b` until it is not in dict.
+3. walk the input char `c`.
+Keep building `word = word..c` until it is not in dict.
-4. Each time `word..b` is not in dict:
+4. Each time `word..c` is not in dict:
-  1. emit the known `dict[word]` (code of word w/out b)
+  1. emit the known `dict[word]` (code of word w/out c)
-  2. set `dict[word..b] = nextCode; nextCode++`
+  2. set `dict[word..c] = nextCode; nextCode++`
-  2. set word = b
+  2. set word = c

 This means that the ONLY codes emitted are:
 1. the base codes 0-255
 2. codes previously emitted
-3. special case: see below.
+3. special case: nextCode, see below.

 The special case 3 is this: a non-previously emitted code will be emitted without ever having been emitted before in the case where we have re-built the